 “I think a lot of those design choices were ‘What are the colors and costumes that are going to show the latex as being fake?’”
 Simcoe told The Companion.
 “You could read into that as much as you like, but it was more to do with ‘What’s going to make this not look like some guy in a rubber suit?’ and make it look as realistic as we possibly can.”

-As the series developed, and we learnt more of D’Argo’s backstory, we came to understand that there was far more to this alien warrior than just major anger-management issues.
-Unlike Worf, who remained surly and aggressive throughout the entirety of Star Trek: The Next Generation, D’Argo became someone with far deeper motivations beyond his initial archetype.
+As the series developed, and we learned more of D’Argo’s backstory, we came to understand that there was far more to this alien warrior than just major anger-management issues.
+Unlike Worf, who remained surly and aggressive throughout the entirety of Star Trek: The Next Generation (and found his light and shade in Star Trek: Deep Space Nine instead), D’Argo became someone with far deeper motivations beyond his initial archetype.

 One of the most prominent elements of D’Argo was the Luxan symbol for a general that was tattooed on his chin, irrevocably marking him as a warrior.
 But was D’Argo as much a warrior as he first seemed?

 D’Argo the Warrior